Julynx/vscode-project-actions/README.md

 - Commands are executed in the VS Code integrated terminal
 - You can use shell operators like `&&` to chain multiple commands
 - Buttons appear from left to right in the order they're defined

+## Extension Settings

+This extension contributes the following settings:

+- `project-actions.configFileName`: Name of the configuration file (default: `.project-actions.json`)

 ## Requirements